 Today, TESU is fully enmeshed with apprenticeship training inside and outside of New Jersey.
 We currently offer, through a N.J.
 Department of Labor Grant (NJPLACE), full-ride scholarships for adult learners in registered apprenticeship programs in New Jersey, toward completion of an associate degree.

-With our partners, the Northeast Carpenters Apprenticeship Training Fund, the International Brotherhood of Electrical Workers, the National Elevator Industry Education Program, and more, the NJ Apprenticeship Pathway Program merges the career tracks of the trades and higher education into one seamless educational and career-oriented endeavor…leveraging the best of both worlds for the workers and citizens of tomorrow.
+With our partners, the Northeast Carpenters Apprentice Training Fund, the International Brotherhood of Electrical Workers, the National Elevator Industry Education Program, and more, the New Jersey Apprenticeship Pathway Program merges the career tracks of the trades and higher education into one seamless educational and career-oriented endeavor…leveraging the best of both worlds for the workers and citizens of tomorrow.

 How To Get Started Earning Credit

 Completing a registered apprenticeship program is a valuable and rigorous pursuit.
 Apprenticeship students can brighten their future even more by adding an associate degree to their resumes.
 TESU offers credit for apprenticeship training to many apprentices, whether it be through one of our partner apprenticeship programs mentioned above, or another qualifying apprenticeship.

 If you are interested in learning more about leveraging your apprenticeship training for credit, or learn if you may qualify for a scholarship, email your name, address and identify which apprenticeship program you are enrolled in to firstname.lastname@example.org.